 The ES400 Enterprise Digital Assistant (EDA) was designed for mobile workers to combine voice, data, scanning, and GPS in a durable, light-weight device.
 Motorola also announced their 802.11n WiNG 5 WLAN wireless network architecture.
 The new network featured intelligent access points, reducing the number of controllers needed.

 Motorola was awarded the contract to create the first statewide broadband LTE public safety network.

 Motorola introduced the world’s first handheld public safety LTE device, the LEX700.
 The device combined rugged hardware and powerful software with the ability to connect with public safety LTE, cellular, IP, and P25 networks.

 Upon acquiring Airwave, Motorola expanded to become the largest private operator of a public safety network in the world.

 Our partnership with Motorola, along with our decades of experience in engineering wireless solutions, gives our team the confidence and pride that we will continue to deliver industry-leading communications technology that shapes the future.
 To find out more about the Motorola products and services we offer, contact a member of the Nova Communications’ team of certified specialists.

-Agriculture & Forestry, Aviation Radios, Construction, Education, Electric Utilities & Renewable Energy, Emergency Services, Government Departments, Healthcare, Hospitality, Intrinsically Safe Radios, Manufacturing, Motorola Business Radios, Motorola MotoTRBO Digital Radios, Motorola Radio Rentals, Motorola Two Way Radios, Oil Gas & Mining, Property Management, Recreation, Retail, Transportation, Two Way Radios, Two Way Radios Canada, Two-Way Radio Batteries, Warehousing
+Agriculture & Forestry, Aviation Radios, Construction, Education, Electric Utilities & Renewable Energy, Emergency Services, Government Departments, Healthcare, Hospitality, Intrinsically Safe Radios, Manufacturing, Motorola Business Radios, Motorola MotoTRBO Digital Radios, Motorola Radio Rentals, Motorola Two Way Radios, Oil Gas & Mining, Property Management, Recreation, Retail, Transportation, Two Way Radios, Two Way Radios Canada, Two-Way Radio Batteries, Two-Way Radios & Rugged Devices, Warehousing